JunksTester/ClarkCoAnalysis/README.md

              the population differences of these distributions (A,B,C) we can estimate that roughly 80000 votes were manipulated in Clark Co.
 Nevada.

+# Discussion
-Discussion -- The original hypothesis of 'peak searching' lacks a method for determining how much
+-- The original hypothesis of 'peak searching' lacks a method for determining how much
              and in what way the votes were manipulated.
 It only knows if they were or weren't.
              So it is unable to determine if a significant amount of votes were changed between the presidential candidates.

-             Since the control tabulator, ("5"), was a `Mail' voting tabulator, we expect a bias in the margin per tabulator.
+             Since the control tabulator, ("5"), was a 'Mail' voting tabulator, we expect a bias in the margin per tabulator.
              We do see this in the manipulated histograms.
 It is about +0.4% , favoring REP.